 The pilot project for the UseSafer app was kicked off mid 2018 and was limited to supervised consumption sites supported by FHA and the Lookout Society.
-During this pilot phase the app was geo-fenced so that it was only available to people within the supervised consumption sites that were selected for this testing.
+During this pilot phase, the digital health software was geo-fenced so that it was only available to people within the supervised consumption sites that were selected for this testing.

 The UseSafer iOS app utilizes Swift, while the Android app relies on Kotlin, with the backend using NodeJS.

 Once the pilot phase has been successfully completed, UseSafer will be rolled out publicly.
-There are future plans to make this app available to people in all of BC and Canada.
+There are future plans to make this health emergency app available to people in all of BC and Canada.